The Benefits and Myths of Whole Oats for Horses

 CATEGORY:Equine Blogs

-Whole Oats for Horses (Benefits and Myths) - Silver Lining Herbs
+The Benefits and Myths of Whole Oats for Horses - Silver Lining Herbs

 Most horses do not need a gallon of oats, a quart or two will suffice.
 As for horses not digesting oats, that is a farce as well.
 The ratio of oats going into the horse compared to out of the horse is far less.
 Besides, those few oats that come out whole in the manure did a great service for that horse.